Professor and Department Chair

 Her most recent previous project analyzed the politics of warlords, asking how their patronage networks impact sovereignty and state failure.
-Her latest book, Warlords: Strong-Arm Brokers in Weak States (Cornell University Press, 2012), traces the development of warlordism and its consequences in the tribal areas of Pakistan, Sunni Arab areas of Iraq, and post-Soviet Georgia and the Republic of Chechnya in Russia.
+In Warlords: Strong-Arm Brokers in Weak States (Cornell University Press, 2012), Marten traces the development of warlordism and its consequences in the tribal areas of Pakistan, Sunni Arab areas of Iraq, and post-Soviet Georgia and the Republic of Chechnya in Russia.
 She discussed the book on WNYC's Brian Lehrer Show and Wisconsin Public Radio.
 The book was reviewed in an H-Diplo/International Security Studies Forum roundtable.
 In International Security, she compares warlordism in Afghanistan and Somalia to medieval Europe and Republican-era China.
 She researched militias and security sector reform in weak states, including work on the Palestinian Authority Security Forces, published in International Peacekeeping and in the International Herald Tribune/New York Times.
 Her chapter on the Afghan Local Police appears in an edited volume on The Transnational Governance of Violence and Crime, following an earlier opinion piece in the IHT/NYT.
 With Olga Oliker she analyzes the threat of warlordism in Ukraine's patriotic militias in War on the Rocks.

 Her prior books include Engaging the Enemy: Organization Theory and Soviet Military Innovation (Princeton, 1993), which received the Marshall Shulman Prize; Weapons, Culture, and Self-Interest: Soviet Defense Managers in the New Russia (Columbia, 1997); and Enforcing the Peace: Learning from the Imperial Past (Columbia, 2004).